Notes

 Pronouns:

 Joe Stone is currently the Director of Bands at Windermere Preparatory School.
 Joe is responsible for teaching the 5th grade Band, Beginning Band, Intermediate Band, High School Wind Ensemble, and the Laker Jazz Band with Mr. Josh Nelson.
 Along with this, Mr. Stone also manages the private lessons program, is the fine arts budgetary assistant, and the lead for Middle School Fine Arts.
-Mr. Stone holds a Bachelor of Music Education from Western Kentucky University and is working on his Masters in Organizational Leadership at Florida Tech.
+Mr. Stone holds a Bachelor of Music Education from Western Kentucky University and is working on his Masters in Organizational Leadership at Florida Tec

 Joshua Nelson